MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/shapes/path.md

 ## Create a Path

-The following XAML example shows how to draw a polygon using a special abbreviated syntax:
+The following XAML example shows how to draw a polygon using a special abbreviated syntax known as path markup syntax:

 ```xaml
 <Path Data="M 10,50 L 200,70"